devigned/azure-content/articles/hdinsight-hadoop-use-hive-curl.md

 	If the job has finished, the state will be **SUCCEEDED**.

     > [AZURE.NOTE] This Curl request returns a JavaScript Object Notation (JSON) document with information about the job; jq is used to retrieve only the state value.

 4. Once the state of the job has changed to **SUCCEEDED**, you can retrieve the results of the job from Azure Blob storage.
 The `statusdir` parameter passed with the query contains the location of the output file; in this case, **wasb:///example/curl**.
 This address stores the output of the job in the **example/curl** directory on the default storage container used by your HDInsight cluster.

-    You can list and download these files by using the <a href="../xplat-cli/" target="_blank">Azure Cross-Platform Command-Line Interface (xplat-cli)</a>.
+    You can list and download these files by using the <a href="../azure-cli/" target="_blank">Azure  Command-Line Interface (Azure CLI)</a>.
 For example, to list files in **example/curl**, use the following command:

 		azure storage blob list <container-name> example/curl